-It’s important to say that Chatbots based on AI are in development and improving phase, they are not flawless or word-perfect, but for now they serve their purpose.
-All of the above chatbots can be pretty useful for improvement of some business segments.
+It’s important to say that Chatbots based on AI are in the development and improvement phase, they are not flawless or word-perfect, but for now, they serve their purpose.
+All of the above chatbots can be pretty useful for the improvement of some business segments.
 It can be one of the communication channels with customers and clients or another way for shopping-related services like ordering a taxi or products online, food delivery, purchasing tickets, paying bills and much more.

-The main question connected with Chatbots is will they be improved to their maximum potential and be usable in the future, or is this just a passing trend on the way to something new.
-If they will be improved and used at its full potential it’s possible that community managers could be redundant to some extent in the future- the bots might take their place as brand spokespeople.
-If not, chatbots will be short-lived, rapidly passing trend.
+The main question connected with Chatbots is whether will they be improved to their maximum potential and be usable in the future, or is this just a passing trend on the way to something new?
+If they will be improved and used at their full potential it’s possible that community managers could be redundant to some extent in the future- the bots might take their place as brand spokespeople.
+If not, chatbots will be a short-lived, rapidly passing trend.

 AR and VR are relatively new concepts that had recently become widely popular because of the appearance of PokemonGo and Oculus rift.
-According to official Facebook reports for the penultimate quarter of 2016.users have already consumed over a million hours of VR video using the Samsung VR gear, just on Facebook.
+According to official Facebook reports for the penultimate quarter of 2016. users have already consumed over a million hours of VR video using the Samsung VR gear, just on Facebook.
 Millions of users have responded positively to this novelty and experience that comes along with it.
-Both of but it can be used for the widest range of business fields such as architecture, visual art, commerce, education, video games, industrial design, marketing or any other field of activity.
+Both but it can be used for the widest range of business fields such as architecture, visual art, commerce, education, video games, industrial design, marketing, or any other field of activity.

-AUGMENTED REALITY (AR)- By the definition, augmented reality is live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input such as sound, video, graphics or GPS data.
-In other words, AR allows its users to merge real and virtual world with just one device and to try something that does not exist in physical form.
-The focus is on the experience of something new and unusual that does not yet exist, or cannot exist, but we can still have a strong sense of virtual and real in the same time.
+AUGMENTED REALITY (AR)- By definition, augmented reality is a live direct or indirect view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input such as sound, video, graphics, or GPS data.
+In other words, AR allows its users to merge real and virtual worlds with just one device and to try something that does not exist in physical form.
+The focus is on the experience of something new and unusual that does not yet exist, or cannot exist, but we can still have a strong sense of virtual and real at the same time.

-Since Facebook introduced its own live-streaming option, and the ability to watch and interact in real time video has proven popular with its user base.
-Latest figures show that users spend 3 times longer watching live video, compared to a video that’s pre-recorded.
+Since Facebook introduced its own live-streaming option, and the ability to watch and interact in real-time video has proven popular with its user base.
+The latest figures show that users spend 3 times longer watching live video, compared to a video that’s pre-recorded.

-There are a couple distinct benefits from live streaming.
+There are a couple of distinct benefits of live streaming.

-First one is the possibility of mass communication which includes imparting and live internet streaming exchanging of information on a large scale to a wide range of people.
-This happens in real time and can involve people and public from different geographical locations.
-This means that the business is no longer limited to a particular market or audience on this market, but there is a possibility of expanding on the much bigger market scale.
+The first one is the possibility of mass communication which includes imparting and live internet streaming and exchanging information on a large scale to a wide range of people.
+This happens in real-time and can involve people and the public from different geographical locations.
+This means that the business is no longer limited to a particular market or audience on this market, but there is a possibility of expanding on a much bigger market scale.